 For example, a Virus or Malware program, Anti-virus program or other security tool could have caused this problem.

-.
+Next, the fix.
 It is unclear how you are attempting to install SP3.
-If you have downloaded manually then try upgrading using Windows Updates.
+If you have downloaded manually, then try upgrading using Windows Updates.

-If this fails try installing manually but disable your anti-virus and anti-malware program(s).
-This is slightly risky but worth it to rule in/out these programs as the source of your problem.
+If this fails, try installing manually, but disable your anti-virus and anti-malware program(s).
+This is slightly risky, but worth it to rule in/out these programs as the source of your issue.

-Ensure your have run an anti virus or malware scan before disabling them.
-Also ensure you do not visit any web sites while you are attempting to upgrade.
+Ensure you have run an anti virus or malware scan before disabling them.
+Also ensure you do not visit any websites while you are attempting to upgrade.

 Try your Service Pack upgrade again.
-I hope this information helps you to fix the problem.
+I hope this information helps you to resolve the problem.
 Good luck.